-Bacteria monitoring should be focused on beaches as per the province's Beach Management Guidance Document.
-Should the MLCA wish to continue with bacteria monitoring elsewhere, it should happen in the framework of a scientific investigation focused on testing specific hypotheses on potential sources of contamination through a focused sampling program.
+Should the MLCA wish to continue with bacteria monitoring, it should happen in the framework of a scientific investigation focused on testing specific hypotheses on potential sources of contamination through a focused sampling program.
+For example, recreational sites (e.g., beaches) could be considered for bacteria monitoring as per the province's Beach Management Guidance Document.